 In general, large companies tend to be somewhat more affluent than smaller companies, and more prone to give out bonuses because of it.
 This is more often the case in companies where your job is skill-based and creative like sales or marketing, but sometimes large companies will simply give one out if the company had a good quarter or during the holiday season.

-The pay structure on bonuses is something that’s worth inquiring about during the interview process, as it can drastically change your earning outlook and mean the difference between putting money in the bank or having to take out signature loans.
+The pay structure on bonuses is something that’s worth inquiring about during the interview process, as it can drastically change your earning outlook and mean the difference between putting money in the bank or having to take out installment loans.

 Retirement saving is one of the single most important aspects to consider when it comes to benefit packages.
 After all, we all grow old, and often sooner than we think.
 Unfortunately, because of the nature of inflation, simply stashing money in your bank account isn’t going to be enough to support you in your old age.
 That’s why 401k’s and other retirement plans were created, and why an employer plan can be so crucial.